brandtkeller/personal-blog/content/posts/open-source/open-source-blog.md

 date: 2023-10-30T05:30:00-07:00
 tags: ["OpenSource"]
 series: "open-source"
-draft: true
+draft: false
 ---

 ![](/images/opensource.png)

-When I set out to created this blog, as noted in my [Blogging the hard way]() article, I had a couple key objectives that I wanted to pursue:
+When I set out to created this blog, as noted in my [Blogging the hard way](https://brandtkeller.com/posts/blogging/blogging-the-hard-way/) article, I had a couple key objectives that I wanted to pursue:

 - Reproducible and static
   - Meaning highly portable
 - Minimal configuration required
   - Markdown content and generate

-And most importantly - Open - as in anyone can look at the [repository]() and see every single detail that makes this site run.
-If I inspire even one person to have some fun exploring [Hugo]() and the adventure that is serving content to the world from the comfort of their own home - then I'd call it a success.
+And most importantly - Open - as in anyone can look at the [repository](https://github.com/brandtkeller/personal-blog) and see every single detail that makes this site run.
+If I inspire even one person to have some fun exploring [Hugo](hugo.io) and the adventure that is serving content to the world from the comfort of their own home - then I'd call it a success.

 ## Openness